Italian destroyer Turbine (1927): World War II

 At the time of Italy entry into World War II Turbine together with Euro, Nembo and Aquilone formed 1st Destroyer Squadron based in Tobruk.
 Initially, she was assigned escort and anti-submarine duties.

 On 6 June 1940, in preparation for hostilities, the ships of 1st Destroyer Squadron together with the auxiliar cruiser Bartletta laid fourteen minefields (540 mines) around Tobruk.

 During her first war patrol she was on an anti-submarine mission in the Gulf of Taranto together with Strale.
 At 23:21 pm on 13 June 1940, Strale sighted an enemy submarine (HMS Odin) at the entrance of the Gulf of Taranto, and proceeded to attack her with gunfire and attempted to ram the submarine.
 Odin managed to get away with some damage, however, she was later that night sunk by Italian destroyer Baleno.

-After an air reconnaissance revealed large number of ships present in Tobruk harbor, including several destroyers, British command ordered an air attack on Tobruk on 12 June.
+After an air reconnaissance revealed a large number of ships present in Tobruk harbor, including several destroyers, British command ordered an air attack on Tobruk on 12 June.
 The air strike was carried out by Blenheims from 45, 55, 113 and 211 Squadrons in the early morning hours of 12 June.
 British bombers were intercepted by CR.32s from 92nd, 93rd and 94th Squadriglias, forcing some bombers to turn away, or drop their bombs prematurely.
 Several bombers managed to get through and bombed the harbor between 04:52 and 05:02 causing only negligible damage.

 In response the Italian command ordered a bombardment of Sollum.
 The raid was carried out both by Regia Aeronautica and Regia Marina, with twelve SM.79 bombers dropping bombs in the early morning of 15 June, while destroyers Turbine, Nembo and Aquilone shelled the town from 03:49 to 04:05, firing 220 shells of their main caliber, but dealing negligible damage to the installations due to thick fog present at the time of attack.
 Another bombardment of Sollum was performed between 05:35 and 06:18 on 26 June by the same destroyer group "with considerable effectiveness" expending 541 shells in the process.

 On 19 June 1940 while conducting another anti-submarine mission Turbine, about 25 miles north of Tobruk, detected and attacked with depth charges another British submarine, Orpheus, and sank her in the approximate position 32°30′N 24°00′E.